The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Gee, if it were only easy to cut taxes, Obama could do that, and then he could replicate Reagan.

-Is that what CNN said?
+Is that what CNN says?

 You probably can't get hired at CNN until you answer properly the question, we hate tax cuts, especially for the rich.

-Everybody who that used to work at CNN and now works someplace like Stuart Varney or Lou Dobbs believe in tax cuts, and they're not there anymore.
+Everybody that used to work at CNN and now works someplace like Stuart Varney or Lou Dobbs believe in tax cuts, and they're not there anymore.

 Well, yes, I'm being a little facetious, but there's always truth in good comedy.

-The fact of the matter is CNN is so discombobulated they don't know what they're saying.
+The fact of the matter is, CNN is so discombobulated, they don't know what they're saying.

 They're saying, gosh, it'd be great if Obama could really do what Reagan did.

-But wait a minute, up until now, CNN has tried to say that what Reagan did was pointless, worthless, useless, didn't matter.
+Up until now, CNN has tried to say that what Reagan did was pointless, worthless, useless, didn't matter.

 No, Obama can't match the Reagan recovery.